Esri/arcgis-maps-sdk-java-samples/display-information/identify-graphics/README.md

 ![](IdentifyGraphics.png)

 ##How it works##
-To identify `Graphic`s from the MapView.
+To identify a `Graphic` from the `MapView`.

-- Create a GraphicsOverlay and add it to the `MapView`.
+1. Create a `GraphicsOverlay` and add it to the `MapView`.
-- Add `Graphic` along with a `SimpleFillSymbol`.
+2. Add `Graphic` along with a `SimpleFillSymbol`.
-- Add the graphic to the `GraphicsOverlay`.
+3. Add the graphic to the graphics overlay.
-- Identify the graphics on the specified location using the `mapView#identifyGraphicsOverlayAsync(graphicsOverlay, point, tolerance, max results)` method.
+4. Identify the graphics on the specified location using the `mapView.identifyGraphicsOverlayAsync(graphicsOverlay, point, tolerance, max results)` method.

 ##Features##
-- MapView
 - Graphic
 - GraphicsOverlay
+- MapView
 - PointCollection
 - Polygon
 - SimpleFillSymbol